 5. Do the essays first

-6. Follow the directions!
+6. Follow directions carefully

 8. Search using specifics

 9. Connect your experiences to the application

 It's important to dig deep into your answers on college scholarship applications.
 Because the applicant pool is so large, you'll need to stand out.
 Finding something specific that can connect your experiences to the application will do that.

 Instead of providing generic answers, really find a connection that resonates with you and your life experiences.
 Don't just say you want to 'make the world a better place' — because hundreds of applicants will say the same thing.
 Instead, should find a connection to your life experiences to explain why you want to make the world a better place or how you think you can do that.